Key Takeaways 📈 🔥

 - 94% of businesses plan to invest more in competitive and market intelligence initiatives (Source)

 In contrast, market research is conducting primary research specifically for the business, often through surveys, focus groups, interviews, and other direct outreach.
 The goal is to gather feedback, perceptions, and insights directly from a company’s target customers and prospects.
 Market research initiatives are project-based and centered around addressing a particular question or issue facing the business.

-While market intelligence takes a broad look at external data, market research drills down into the specifics of consumer trends and perspectives.
+While market intelligence looks broadly at external data, market research drills into the specifics of consumer trends and perspectives.
 Both critical processes serve linked but distinct purposes – market intelligence fuels strategic planning and direction, while market research provides customer insights to guide marketing tactics and product decisions.
 They give businesses a comprehensive view of the competitive landscape and market opportunity.